 Also peppered throughout the course (primarily the back nine) are remnants and displays showing the history of the Pechanga tribe.
 It’s a little bit of a history lesson as you play golf.
 There are a bunch of old huts (or newly constructed to make look “old”—I’m not really sure) and other tribal things that provide unique atmosphere for this stunning course.

 If you are like me and have been waiting for the right time and right deal to play Journey at Pechanga, THE TIME IS NOW!
 Grab a copy of Southland Golf, get out there and take advantage of those deals before 11/15 and you will not regret it.
 Conditions will probably only get better over the next couple of weeks.
 I am so glad I finally got to play here and I’m even happier that it actually lived up to (and exceeded) my lofty expectations.
 If they have similar deals next fall, there’s a good chance I’ll be out there again.

 For the price I paid, I found Journey to be worth the visit.
-However, when considering regular prices I’d generally opt for other great nearby courses like CrossCreek, Redhawk or Eagle Glen.
+However, when considering regular prices I’d generally opt for plenty of other great courses that won’t cost quite as much to play.

 Some pictures from Journey at Pechanga (10/27/12):

 The incredible view from the 6th hole’s back (copper) tee box.
 The guy hitting is teeing off from the whites, where I played from: